 We have long been the advocate for the weakest child, the individual who struggles the most profoundly, both at Thomas Jones and, as and when opportunities arise, in other settings (SEE BELOW).
 If a pupil does not make sufficient progress to achieve at or above the expected standard, the professional with responsibility for that child has failed.
 We ensure that the most capable are challenged to become more deft and expansive in their thinking.
-Our track-record, in regard to the above is strong as evidenced by the exacting outcomes that have been achieved over a number of years.
+Our track-record, in regard to the above is strong, as evidenced by the exacting results that have been achieved over a number of years.
 Learning remains the single element that sets us apart and it is this which primarily informs our improvement agenda.
-Thomas Jones' greatest asset continues to be its pupils, who are loyal, assiduous and immensely proud of their school and its qualities.
+Thomas Jones' greatest asset continues to be its pupils.

-Pupils' behaviour is frequently disarming - this is palpable, as commented upon by the many visitors to the school (see the What They Say folders 2009-2024)
+Pupils' behaviour is frequently disarming - this is palpable, as commented upon by the many visitors to the school (see the What They Say folders 2020-2025)

-The only single-form entry community school in the north of the borough of Kensington & Chelsea, we are full to capacity with 236 pupils on roll (118 girls and 118 boys - full +1).
-Over-subscribed, with long waiting lists, in recent years there have annually been between 200 and 230 applications for 30 Reception places (200 applications in January 2024).
+The only single-form entry community school in the north of the borough of Kensington & Chelsea, we are full to capacity with 236 pupils on roll (124 girls and 112 boys - full).
+Over-subscribed, with long waiting lists, in recent years there have annually been between 200 and 230 applications for 30 Reception places (200 applications in January 2025).

-In the summer 2023 pupil evaluation, 99.4% of pupils responded positively to the question 'do you like being at this school?'
-In a survey of parents and carers conducted at the same time, 95% of parents were effusive in regard to the statement 'I would recommend this school to another parent'
+In the summer 2024 pupil evaluation, 99.4% of pupils responded positively to the question 'do you like being at this school?'
+In a survey of parents and carers conducted at the same time, 93% of parents were effusive in regard to the statement 'I would recommend this school to another parent'

 Over the last twelve months we have continued to be been overwhelmed with requests to afford remote support to schools on an incidental basis.
-It is possible that Thomas Jones will form an alliance with the Central London Teaching School Hub in 2024.
-Until 2022, the Head was is a National Leader of Education and we have challenged and supported a variety of settings, including a local secondary school, over a number of years.
-It is possible we will ally in one form or another with another community school in 2024/2025.
+Until recently, the Head Teacher was a National Leader of Education and we have challenged and supported a variety of settings, including a local secondary school, over a number of years.
+It is possible we will ally in one form or another with another community school in 2025/2026.
 In the first instance, this will entail leading CPD, 1:1 tutelage and the scrutiny of learning.

-As a Department for Education (DfE) designated Teaching School (until 2022), we were, from 2016, frequently visited by educationists from around the country and abroad.
+As a Department for Education (DfE) designated Teaching School, we were, frequently visited by educationists from around the country and abroad.
 Support afforded to teachers and school leaders during this period can best be described as 'significant' and was cited by many of the above in regard to improvements made in pedagogy, curriculum, strategy and outcome.
 The aforementioned venture ensured we remained valid and acutely accountable.